antonbezr/Vehicle-GPS-Improvement/README.md

 ### Raspberry Pi

-`processData.py` file
+`storeData.py`: collects all the data outputted by the Arduino.
+`processData.py`: performs the Kalman filter using all the data outputted by the Arduino.

 ### Arduino

-`car.ino` contains the final sketch uploaded to the Arduino to output all sensor measurements.
+`car.ino`: contains the final sketch uploaded to the Arduino to output all sensor measurements.
-`compass.ino` contains the magnemometer compass which was not used in the final version

 Required Arduino libraries:
 * `AltSoftSerial`